Skinny Chocolate Dipping Sauce

 Fresh Start

 I have included this recipe in my most recent project, Fresh Start: Cooking with Virginia, My Real Life Guide to Healthy Eating and Losing Weight.
 It’s an e-booklet and print-on-demand.
 It’s a collection of 20 recipes and non-recipes, the majority of which have not been seen on this blog and were developed especially for the book.
 Well, developed.
-I mean it’s seriously what I eat on a daily basis.
-I am SO thrilled with the book’s reception — it’s a #1 New Release!!
+I mean it’s seriously what I eat daily.

 Virginia Willis Fresh Start E-Book